 You can buy Gallovidian's photos on Picfair

-COVID - We're carrying on spreading the good word about our wonderful area, but we don't want you spreading Covid!
-PLEASE follow current government advice on travelling and check with businesses if they are open.
-We'll be here when you can come back
+COVID - We're carrying on spreading the good word about our wonderful area, as we've been doing since 2009, but we don't want you spreading Covid!
+PLEASE follow current government advice and RESPECT - PROTECT - ENJOY

 Castle Douglas monuments, castles, museums, places to visit